Rice prices in many provinces in the Mekong Delta have fallen by 2,000 VND per kilogram, to 7,500-8,500 VND, the lowest level in the past six months.

-Farmers in Thap Muoi district, Dong Thap province harvest the 2024 Winter-Spring rice crop.
+Farmers in Thap Muoi district, Dong Thap province, harvest the 2024 Winter-Spring rice crop.
 Photo: Ngoc Tai

-Not far from Mr. Dong's field, Mr. Mai Van Tuan sold to traders at 7,500 VND per kilogram, down nearly 2,000 VND compared to a week ago.
-"The rice has to be cut when it's ripe, and waiting for the price is not an option," he said.
-The price has been continuously falling over the past week, causing rice farmers like Mr. Tuan to lose nearly 20 million VND per hectare.
+Not far from Mr. Dong's rice field, Mr. Mai Van Tuan sold his rice to traders for 7,500 dong per kilogram, a decrease of nearly 2,000 dong compared to the previous week.
+"Ripe rice must be harvested; waiting for a better price is not an option," he shared.
+The continuous price drop over the past week has caused rice farmers like Mr. Tuan to lose nearly 20 million dong per hectare.

 Two days ago, according to an update from the Vietnam Food Association, the export price of 5% broken rice was $609 per ton, down $19 from the previous day.
 Thai rice of the same grade was $611 per ton, down $3.
-Compared to the peak export price in early 2024, this agricultural product has dropped $50 per ton.
+Compared to the peak export price in early 2024, this agricultural product has decreased by $50 per ton.

 Ngoc Tai